Fractals!

 }

-Basicaly we get Z by modifying the uvs to zoom in and offset.
+Basicaly we get Z by modifying the uvs (also known as the pixel position) to zoom in and offset.
 Then we loop to a max of iterations and in the loop if r is greater than 2 we set the colour and exit, otherwise we square Z and add C. if we get to the end of the loop we set colour to the empty colour.